-Now reporting for financial and business news publication, TheStreet, Annie shared with us what makes her tick, how to best work with her and an overall glimpse into her world as a journalist.
+Now reporting for financial and business news publication, TheStreet, Annie shared with us to provide a glimpse into her world as a journalist, what makes her tick, and how to best work with her.

 I’m a reporter and columnist based in San Francisco.
 I write about tech stocks, but also have a background in reporting on consumer technology, local business, and as a features writer — primarily related to the tech industry.
 I started out my career as a video reporter and also had an early stint as a comedy writer.